skip to main content

 ProviderPriceData capSpeedOrder online

-The best internet plan for Zoom gives you unlimited data and a fast internet speed.
+The best internet plans for Zoom gives you unlimited data and at least 100Mbps of download speed.

-Cable providers RCN and Xfinity both offer great plans.
-RCN is definitely the better pick, but Xfinity has a much larger nationwide network.
+Cable providers Astound Broadband and Xfinity both offer great plans.
+Astound starts at very low prices, but watch out for price hikes after promotional periods end.
+Xfinity, on the other hand, has a much larger nationwide network.
 And even though Xfinity doesn’t offer unlimited data, 1.2 TB will be plenty for most internet users.

 If you’re hungry for more data to Zoom in HD, run a search below to see if there are internet providers with unlimited data options in your area.